pfautrero/xia/README.md

 # 1. How to use Inkscape extension?

-see the dedicated documentation [using inkscape extension](./doc/xia.md)
+see the dedicated french documentation [using inkscape extension](./doc/xia-fr.md)

-# 2. How to use XIA standalone App?

-see the dedicated documentation [using XIA Application](./doc/xia-standalone.md)

-# 3. How to use xiajs?
+# 2. How to use xiajs?

 This is the developer corner. **xiajs** is a javascript library based on KonvaJS for building interactives images.
 Here a first example: